 Stock options.
-As of December 31, 2017, each of the NEOs held unvested stock options granted under the 2011 Equity Incentive Plan.
+As of December 31, 2018, each of the NEOs (other than Mr. Green) held unvested stock options granted under the 2011 Equity Incentive Plan.
 Under the terms of the stock option agreements that ManpowerGroup entered into with each of the NEOs, unvested options immediately vest upon the NEO's death or disability.
 Furthermore, upon a change of control where the options are converted on a tax free basis or where ManpowerGroup's shares remain publicly traded, the options only accelerate vesting in the event of the NEO's involuntary termination of employment (other than for cause) or a voluntary termination of employment for good reason during a protected period or within two years following a change of control.
-Alternatively, upon a change of control of ManpowerGroup where ManpowerGroup's shares do not remain publicly traded or where a publicly traded acquirer does not convert the options into options over the acquirer's shares on a tax free basis, such options immediately vest upon the change of control.
-For purposes of these stock option agreements.
-Under the terms of the stock option agreements entered into with each of the NEO's employment on or after age 55 and the NEO's "retirement."
+Alternatively, upon a change of control of ManpowerGroup where ManpowerGroup's shares do not remain publicly traded or where a publicly traded acquirer does not convert the options into options of the acquirer's shares on a tax free basis, such options immediately vest upon the change of control.
+For purposes of these stock option agreements, the definitions of cause and good reason are generally the same as those used in the NEO's severance agreements.
+Under the terms of the stock option agreements entered into with each of the NEOs, unvested options also immediately vest upon the NEO's "retirement."
 Here, retirement means the termination of the NEO's employment on or after age 55 and the NEO has completed 10 years of service with ManpowerGroup.
+Mr. Green's unvested stock options vested on his retirement on October 1, 2018.

 Restricted stock units and career shares.
-As of December 31, 2017, the NEOs held unvested restricted stock units and career shares (restricted stock units that vest completely on a single date several years into the future, for example, four or five years) granted under the 2011 Equity Incentive Plan.
+As of December 31, 2018, the NEOs (other than Mr. Green) held unvested restricted stock units and career shares (restricted stock units that vest completely on a single date several years into the future, for example, four or five years) granted under the 2011 Equity Incentive Plan.
 A NEO will become fully vested in his or her restricted stock units or career shares upon a termination of employment due to death or disability.
 All restricted stock units held by the NEOs will become fully vested upon a termination of employment due to the NEO's retirement.
 For these awards, "retirement" generally means the termination of the NEO's employment on or after age 55 if the NEO has completed 10 years of service with ManpowerGroup.
-Career shares do not vest upon retirement.
-Upon a change of control, the restricted stock units or career shares shall vest according to the same terms as described above for stock options.
-Also, restricted stock units and career shares are forfeited upon the NEO's involuntary termination of employment or a voluntary termination for good reason.